bwilli3601/HTML_CSS_JavaScript/README.md

 * What Are HTML Entities, and What Are Some Common Examples?

 * What Is the Role of the Script Element in HTML, and How Can It Be Used to Link to External JavaScript Files?

+## Theory- HTML SEO (html_SEO_1.html)

+In these lessons, you will learn how your HTML code impacts search engine optimization.

+* What Is the Role of the Meta Description, and How Does It Affect SEO?

+* What Is the Role of Open Graph Tags, and How Do They Affect SEO?